renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_smotenc, y_smotenc = smotenc.fit_resample(X_cat, y)
 ```

 SMOTENC increased the number os samples from 989 to 1704, with 852 survivals and 852 deaths.
-Ahead we see again the new "Age" distribution, as well as "Sex" distribution, which got imbalanced afterwards:
+Ahead we see again the new "Age" distribution, similar to SMOTE but with lower median (44 to 38) and mean (44.5 to 40), as well as "Sex" distribution, which got slightly imbalanced afterwards (imbalance ratio of 1.7:1):

 ![smotenc](https://user-images.githubusercontent.com/63553829/93004604-d6cffb80-f51e-11ea-9498-6a6d8915f2e8.png){: .mx-auto.d-block :}
 ![smotenc2](https://user-images.githubusercontent.com/63553829/93007006-cb3dfe00-f539-11ea-944b-46a4c5ee6300.png){: .mx-auto.d-block :}